ducaale/xh/README.md

 - Not all of HTTPie's features are implemented. ([#4](https://github.com/ducaale/xh/issues/4))
 - HTTP/2 cannot be disabled. ([#68](https://github.com/ducaale/xh/issues/68))
-- Headers are not case-sensitive.
+- Header names are not case-sensitive.
 - No plugin system.
 - General immaturity.
 HTTPie is old and well-tested.
 - Worse documentation.